codeceptjs/CodeceptJS/docs/helpers/WebDriver.md

 #### Parameters

--   `locator`  element located by CSS|XPath|strict locator.
-    Appium: support, but in apps works as usual click
+-   `locator`  element located by CSS|XPath|strict locator.-   _Appium_: supported, but in apps works as usual click

 ### runInWeb